JonathonFry/iamjonfry/content/post/mean.md

 If you are interested in developing using MongoDb, NodeJS and AngularJS, I encourage you to check out [MEAN](http://mean.io/).
-They have developed a fullstack javascript framework using all of the above.
+They have developed a fullstack JavaScript framework using all of the above.